trinodb/docker-images/README.md

 This means that we treat the repository as a single codebase that creates multiple artifacts (Docker images) that all need to be released together.

-Best practice for publishing a snapshot or release version is to use the Jenkins job.
-Login to Jenkins and search for `docker-images`.
+> Note: manual releases are not recommended.
+Use the GHA Workflow instead.

 If you must publish a new version manually, follow these steps:

 To release a snapshot version of the repository do the following